TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 end
 ```

-Note: The flood state boundaries use fixed day-of-year ranges.
-In a leap year, days after Feb 29 are shifted by 1, but the boundaries are approximate enough (the flood doesn't change on an exact date) that this is acceptable.
-The season lookup avoids this issue entirely by using month/day comparison.
+Flood state boundaries use fixed day-of-year ranges.
+In a leap year, days after Feb 29 shift by 1, but the boundaries are approximate enough that this is acceptable.
+Season lookup avoids the issue by using month/day comparison.

 ### Applying flood modifiers